Photo credit: Chittagon Kammool for Getty Images, accessed via Canva

-We posted our blog on Daylight Savings Time and babies yesterday.
+We posted our blog on Daylight Saving Time for babies yesterday.
 Today we focus on toddlers!
-The spring DST shift can be a particular problem for toddlers who have increased stamina to RESIST sleep when they want to.
-Said another way, toddlers need to feel some amount of sleep pressure (tiredness) in order to fall asleep quickly and remain asleep throughout the night.
+Although we ‘spring ahead,’ this transition is really like putting your toddler to bed an hour earlier because 6:00 pm becomes 7:00 pm after the time change.
+The spring DST shift can be a particular problem for toddlers who have increased stamina to resist sleep.
+Said another way, toddlers need to feel some amount of sleep pressure (sleepiness) in order to fall asleep quickly and remain asleep throughout the night.

 The Science of the Problem

 An hour shift seems so insignificant; how could it have the potential to cause so much trouble?
 The answer is that this transition involves the loss of an hour of sleep, but it also causes circadian rhythm disruption that can persist for several days after the clocks change.
-Without proper preparation, this can lead to adults feeling un-rested for a few days after the transition and it can lead to an unraveling of good habits in babies.
+Without proper preparation, this can lead to adults feeling sluggish for a few days after the transition and it can lead to an unraveling of routines in babies and toddlers.

-The problem boils down to this: The circadian rhythm strongly promotes wakefulness right before bed, promotes sleep at a regular time each evening, and promotes waking at a regular time each morning.
-We'll say that first part again: the strongest drive to be awake is at the end of the day right before your baby normally goes to bed.
+The problem boils down to this: The circadian rhythm controls the drive to be awake.
+It strongly promotes wakefulness right before one's habitual bedtime, allows sleep to happen at a regular time each evening, and promotes waking at one's habitual wake time.
+It's the circadian drive to be awake before bed that can be problematic for the transition to DST: the strongest drive to be awake is at the end of the day right before your child normally goes to bed.

-Under normal circumstances this is a good thing—it allows for a regular bedtime even on days when napping is a little screwy.
-If humans didn’t have this promotion of sleep happening at night bookended by drives to be awake, then sleep would be fragmented instead of happening in a consolidated bout of overnight sleep.
+Under normal circumstances this is a good thing—it allows for a regular bedtime even on days when napping is a little off.
+If humans didn’t have this drive to sleep happening at night bookended by drives to be awake, then sleep would be fragmented instead of happening in a consolidated bout of overnight sleep.

-If you do nothing to facilitate the change and put your child to bed at the usual clock time on Sunday night, then you will be putting your toddler down an hour earlier than his body is ready to go to sleep, at a time when wakefulness is strongly being promoted.
+If your child is chronically sleep-deprived, if your child's circadian rhythm is already shifted early, or if you have a very compliant child who is happy to lie in bed awake for an hour, then you might not really feel the effects of DST.
+We would still recommend doing a small amount of preparation, even if you aren't very worried.
+For most families, if you do nothing and put your child to bed at the usual clock time on Sunday night after DST, then you will be putting your toddler down an hour earlier than his body is ready to go to sleep, at a time when wakefulness is strongly being promoted.
 In a baby this is challenging.
 In a toddler, this is a recipe for disaster.